Highly Effective Agile Testing – Agile Testing Principle 5

-Firstly, there is not testing phase.
+Firstly, there is no testing phase.
 Testing happens all the time, but different things happen and by different people.
 There should be flexibility in roles but with clear responsibilities; QA ‘people’ are part of the team from start to finish with no ‘testing’ roles, but ‘testing tasks’.

 Testing Tasks Change Focus

-Testing tasks prioritized according to what information they can provide relating to the health and quality of the software.
+Testing tasks are prioritized according to what information they can provide relating to the health and quality of the software.
 This may not be pass/fail information or how many defects you find.
 The goal is to prevent show stoppers and defects from ever happening in the first place.
-This puts more emphasis on understanding user stories clearly, not only from the business point of view, but also from the developer point of view.
+This puts more emphasis on understanding user stories clearly, not only from the business point of view but also from the developer’s point of view.
 By understanding both, QA can make sure that there is a connection between the two.
 This is the main tenet of agile, building the right software.
 This means not only understanding stories but understanding and welcoming changes in user stories as the software morphs and the users/product owner understands their own needs and wants better.

 Adapting Your Processes and Habits

-This may mean adapting your processes to really dig deep and understand requirements as quick as possible but also providing a structure for requirements to change quickly.
+This may mean adapting your processes to really dig deep and understand requirements as quickly as possible but also providing a structure for requirements to change quickly.
 And this brings up another agile principle, collaboration.
 Get out of your chair and go talk to people.
-Take initiative to eliminate a misunderstanding or ambiguity before it happens.
-Sit with programmers, work with business analysts and don’t be afraid to invite yourself.
+Take the initiative to eliminate a misunderstanding or ambiguity before it happens.
+Sit with programmers, work with business analysts, and don’t be afraid to invite yourself.
 Experiment with what you do and learn new things as you work with different members of your team.
 You may find that you like what they’re doing better than what you typically focus on and ask to switch tasks.